-In honor of National Nurses Week, we spoke with Hospice of the Red River Valley RN Judy Hendry—who works with patients in and around Grand Forks, Crookston and Thief River Falls areas—about the distinct role of a hospice nurse and her experience providing care and support to our patients and their families.
+We spoke with Hospice of the Red River Valley RN Judy Hendry—who works with patients in and around Grand Forks, Crookston and Thief River Falls areas—about the distinct role of a hospice nurse and her experience providing care and support to our patients and their families.

 What is your background and what brought you to Hospice of the Red River Valley?

 I’ve been a nurse for 28 years.
 I worked in a hospital setting for 18 years and for a private practice nephrologist for five years.
 Most of my hospital work was with oncology and renal patients, and I liked to take care of those people.
 I liked to “fluff up” the patients, make them feel good and look good.
 I always said when I retired I was going to be a hospice volunteer.
 I didn’t have to wait for retirement because I saw an opening for an RN with Hospice of the Red River Valley in Grand Forks, and here I am six years later.
 I love it!

 From a nurse’s perspective, what does a patient visit looks like?

 I start each visit by asking the patient what has been going on since we last saw each other.
 I want to hear what’s been happening and what questions the person has from their perspective.
 After we visit for a bit, I complete my clinical tasks: check their heart rate, blood pressure, do my assessment and so on.